 The retro Fish surfboard varies from between 4 and 7 feet in length while modern variants can go up to 8 feet.

-Both types feature a fish tail design, which is where the board gets its name.
+Both types feature a fish tail design, which is where the surfboard gets its name.

 Is a Fish Surfboard Good for Beginners?

-A Fish board is short, like a Shortboard.
-However, it’s also thick and wide, providing extra stability and buoyancy, and Hybrid Fish boards can go up to 8 feet, potentially making them even more suitable for beginners.
+A Fish surfboard is short, like a Shortboard.
+However, it’s also thick and wide, providing extra stability and buoyancy, and Hybrid Fish surfboards can go up to 8 feet, potentially making them even more suitable for beginners.

 As you learn more and adapt more, you can consider advancing to a Fish surfboard.

 In that sense, you can think of it as an intermediary between a Shortboard and a Longboard.